chaseruskin/orbit/docs/src/reference/configuration.md

 Orbit supports multiple levels of configuration.
 The order of precedence:

-1. local configuration file (located in current ip)
+1. local configuration file (located in current IP)

-2. global configuration file (located in ORBIT_HOME)
+2. global configuration file (located in $ORBIT_HOME)

 3. configuration files listed in `include` entry (last has higher precedence than first)